-- a.
+- 1. In the Navigator pane, click Virtual Machines, locate the new virtual machine in the list, rightclick it, and then choose Edit settings; the Edit settings screen opens. - 2.
+Click the Virtual Hardware tab: - a.
 Expand the CPU folder, and do the following: - Configure the 'Cores per Socket' parameter to the same value as the 'CPU' parameter.
 When configuration is set correctly, "Sockets: 1" should be displayed to the right of the value (as shown in the figure below). - Configure 'Reservation' of CPU frequency to the maximum MHz value to ensure that full physical CPU cores will be reserved for the Mediant VE SBC virtual machine.
-For example, for Intel® XeonTM E5-2640 with a core frequency of 2.5 GHz, in order to reserve four CPUs, the reservation should be set to the maximum allowed (i.e., 10 GHz). - From the 'Limit' drop-down list, select Unlimited. - If 'HyperThreading Status' is "Active" and the required number of virtual CPUs is higher than 1, there are two options to configure the VM: If the Host is using a CPU prior to Intel® Xeon® Scalable Processors, then set the 'Scheduling Affinity' field to '0, 2, 4, 6' or any other sequence of even cores indexes such as '2, 4, 6, 8', as shown in the figure above.
-If the Host is using a CPU Intel® Xeon® Scalable Processors or later, then set the 'Scheduling Affinity' field to '0-3' (for 4 vCPUs) or any other successive range starting with even number such as '8-11', according to the number of vCPUs required.
+For example, for Intel® XeonTM Gold 6126 with a core frequency of 2.6 GHz, in order to reserve four CPUs, the reservation should be set to the maximum allowed (i.e., ~10 GHz). - From the 'Limit' drop-down list, select Unlimited. - If 'HyperThreading Status' is "Active" and the required number of virtual CPUs is higher than 1, there are two options to configure the VM:

+- If the Host is using a CPU prior to Intel® Xeon® Scalable Processors, then set the 'Scheduling Affinity' field to '0, 2, 4, 6' or any other sequence of even cores indexes such as '2, 4, 6, 8', as shown in the figure above.

+- If the Host is using a CPU Intel® Xeon® Scalable Processors or later, then set the 'Scheduling Affinity' field to '0-3' (for 4 vCPUs) or any other successive range starting with even number such as '8-11', according to the number of vCPUs required.
 In addition, the INI file parameter CPUOverrideHT should be configured to 1.